corakrynick/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch tries to match the current URL in the same way that a Route does but doesnt render a Route.

 1. How would you explain form validation to someone who has never programmed before?

+It's a technical process where a web form checks if the information provided by a user is correct.

 1. In 1-2 sentences, define end to end testing.

+It is a technique used to test whether the flow of an application from start to finish is doing what its supposed to.

 ## Instructions